Invited papers

 Abstract: Good overall health depends on and affects one’s sleep quality.
 Insufficient or disordered sleep decreases cognitive function and predisposes patients to hypertension, stroke, and heart disease.
 An overnight sleep study can provide vital health diagnostics yet typically involves applying and monitoring multiple body-contact sensors, which can interfere with sleep and require cumbersome manual data analysis.
 Doppler radar technology has been demonstrated to provide a non-invasive means of measuring vital signs through clothing and bedding, including respiratory rate, heart rate, activity, body position, and tidal respiratory volume.
 This paper examines the potential for applying physiological radar to assess sleep apnea in a manner suitable for aiding patients and their caregivers in developing effective intervention strategies.

-8) Prof. Alessandra Costanzo, University of Bologna, Italy
+Prof. Luigi Boccia, University of Calabria, Italy